fbpx

 How can you support our campaign?

-• Write to your MP using our campaign tool, to demand their support for a meaningful Youth Opportunity Scheme and the UK rejoining ERASMUS+ as a full member.
+• Write to your MP using our campaign tool, to demand their support for a meaningful Youth Mobility Scheme.

 • Join YEM as a member, or (if you are aged over-35) become a Friend of YEM and make a donation to support our campaign.